 Today’s education systems have adopted the broadcast one-to-many model because that is the most straightforward way to communicate information to a large audience simultaneously.
 In India, given our challenge of 200+ million students, this factory model seemed the best solution as well.
-However, the time has come to revisit our fundamental priorities where education is concerned, and to set more ambitious goals for ourselves.
+However, the time has come to revisit our fundamental priorities where education is concerned and set more ambitious goals.

-Over the past six decades, the priority in Indian education has clearly been to promote 100 per cent enrollment and rise against the inertia of drop out rates.
-With a massive slice of the budget (Rs 99,100 Cr between 2005-2012), large-scale policies like Operation Blackboard, the Mid Day Meal program, and Sarva Siksha Abhiyan, the national literacy rate is at 74.04 per cent (2011) for adult literacy and 90.2 per cent (2015) for youth literacy (between ages 15-24).
-Some states like Kerala are at 94 per cent literacy.
-Let’s consider this stage of mass onboarding as Education 2.0 – primary education has become a fundamental right and significant effort has been put into enforcing it World Update Reviews.
+Over the past six decades, the priority in Indian education has clearly been to promote 100 percent enrollment and rise against the inertia of dropout rates.
+With a massive slice of the budget (Rs 99,100 Cr between 2005-2012), large-scale policies like Operation Blackboard, the Mid Day Meal program, and Sarva Siksha Abhiyan, the national literacy rate are at 74.04 percent (2011) for adult literacy and 90.2 percent (2015) for youth literacy (between ages 15-24).
+Some states like Kerala are at 94 percent literacy.
+Let’s consider this stage of mass onboarding as Education 2.0 – primary education has become a fundamental right, and significant effort has been put into enforcing it World Update Reviews.

-Now, we need Education 3.0 to focus on quality and to make sure every enrolled student finds the most direct path to achieving their learning goals and job outcomes.
-Government spending must go into expanding the install base of fundamental layers of innovation – providing free wifi at all educational institutions, a tablet to every student in every school and college in the country, and enable every teacher and school administrator with a smart device.
-On top of this install base, public spending must invest in and establish incentives for the development of high-quality educational content that is multi-lingual and multi-format and create a free open national knowledge base.
+Now, we need Education 3.0 to focus on quality and make sure every enrolled student finds the most direct path to achieving their learning goals and job outcomes.
+Government spending must expand the install base of fundamental layers of innovation – providing free wifi at all educational institutions, a tablet to every student in every school and college in the country, and enabling every teacher and school administrator with a smart device.
+On top of this install base, public spending must invest in and establish incentives to develop high-quality educational content that is multi-lingual and multi-format and create a free open national knowledge base.
 The role of teachers must go from information dissemination to content curation and the aiding of problem-solving.

 Education is no longer the privilege of the few, and that is a good thing.
-We now need Education 3.0 to crank the flywheel and turn Indian education into the force multiplier it can be.
+We now need Education 3.0 to crank the flywheel and turn Indian education into the multiplier force.